-Intangible assets include: goodwill; land rights; computer software; capital contributions; customer relationships; non-competition agreements; purchased software; internally generated software; and other intangibles.
+Intangible assets include: goodwill; land rights; computer software; capital contributions; customer relationships; non-compete agreements; and other intangible assets.

 Goodwill arising on the acquisition of subsidiaries or on amalgamation represents the excess of the purchase price over the fair value assigned to the Corporation's interest of the net identifiable assets acquired.
 Goodwill is measured at cost less accumulated impairment losses.
+Goodwill has been assessed as having an indefinite useful life as it cannot exist independently of the business, nor it can be sold or transferred separately.